Gael Tarleton: Early life and education

-Gael Tarleton (née Donelan) was born on January 1, 1959, in Beverly, Massachusetts.
-She is the daughter of John J. "Jack" and Ann-Jean Donelan.
+Gael Tarleton was born on January 1, 1959, in Beverly, Massachusetts, the daughter of John J. "Jack" and Ann-Jean Donelan.
 She was raised in Manchester-by-the-Sea, Massachusetts, and graduated as class valedictorian and Manchester Scholar from Manchester Jr.-Sr. High School in 1977.
-Years later, Tarleton organized a group of her high school classmates and their parents to establish the Timothy C. Averill Debate Education Fund in honor of her debate coach and English teacher, Tim Averill, when he retired.
+Years later, she organized a group of her high school classmates and their parents to establish the Timothy C. Averill Debate Education Fund in honor of her debate coach and English teacher, Tim Averill, when he retired.

-She attended the School of Foreign Service at Georgetown University, where she studied Russian language and earned a Bachelor of Science degree.
+Tarleton attended the School of Foreign Service at Georgetown University, where she studied Russian language and earned a Bachelor of Science degree.
 She graduated in 1981, cum laude, and earned an additional honors certificate in international business diplomacy and membership in Phi Alpha Theta.
 In 1983, she earned a Master's degree in government and national security studies from Georgetown.

 Career

-During college, she worked in the office of a member of the United States House of Representatives and at the United States Department of the Treasury in the National Security Affairs office.
+During college, Tarleton worked in the office of a member of the United States House of Representatives and at the United States Department of the Treasury in the National Security Affairs office.